ueewbdy93/wedding-screen/README.md

     Admin can switch between modes and control the game state.

-The whole service consists of two projects: [wedding-screen](https://github.com/ueewbdy93/wedding-screen) and [wedding-screen-frontend](https://github.com/ueewbdy93/wedding-screen-frontend).
+The whole web app consists of two projects: [wedding-screen](https://github.com/ueewbdy93/wedding-screen) and [wedding-screen-frontend](https://github.com/ueewbdy93/wedding-screen-frontend).
 The former is responsible for back-end and the other is for front-end.
 We manage *wedding-screen-frontend* as a git submodule of *wedding-screen*.